 Each summer, hundreds of thousands of visitors arrive on Baltimore’s Mount Royal Avenue for America’s largest free public arts festival, Artscape.
 The outdoor festival presents an eclectic collection of pottery, paintings and sculpture by local artists, along with live concerts, food and kids’ entertainment.

 Baltimore’s performing arts scene is a dynamic mix of music, dance and theater.
 Don’t miss shows at performance and theater spaces like CENTERSTAGE, Arena Players, the Creative Alliance, Everyman Theatre, the France-Merrick Performing Arts Center at the Hippodrome Theatre and the Baltimore Symphony Orchestra.

 Baltimore’s festivals are perfect venues to enjoy outdoor fun with family and friends.
 Are you ready to get on your feet?
 East Baltimore’s Patterson Park comes alive with color, music and dance during LatinoFest, a day-long event featuring live music and Latino cuisine.
 The African American Festival is the largest festival of its kind on the East Coast, celebrating African-American music, culture and cuisine.
 Baltimore’s annual Caribbean Festival celebrates the sounds of Trinidad and Jamaica, with bright, traditional costumes and the delicious samples of Caribbean fare.
 The St. Nicholas Greek Folk Festival ushers in the summer with a celebration of the music, food and culture of the Greek Islands.
 And East Indian, African-American, Polish, Korean and Native American festivals dance through the city during the summer months.

-Click here to download a pdf of the 2014 Visit Baltimore Multicultural Guide "A Heritage Guide - Dream Baltimore".
+View or download the Visit Baltimore Multicultural Guide: "A Heritage Guide - Dream Baltimore".